A guide to the average cost of a diamond engagement ring

-1. Serendipity Diamonds – Offering the Best Value
+1. Serendipity Diamonds – Best Value

 At Serendipity Diamonds, we create your engagement ring—built entirely from the ground, up.
 We take your chosen specifications, and provide reliable certification and work to a small, reduced margin resulting in excellent value for money.

-What engagement ring can you buy for £1750 at Serendipity Diamonds?
+What engagement ring can you buy for £1700 at Serendipity Diamonds?

-Other plus points include 6 months 0% interest-free credit available subject to conditions and a safe, easy online method of purchase is available.
+Other plus points include 12 months 0% interest-free credit available subject to conditions and a safe, easy online method of purchase is available.
 When it comes to purchasing an engagement ring, buyers are not looking for the cheapest ring, but a way to find the very best value for their purchase.

 Why 5 stars? – For the complete package.
 Guidance, support, item specifications, packaging and add-ons make this the best value.